Confinement of fermions in tachyon matter: Introduction

 We will use an Abelian QED throughout the computations, but the color dielectric function $G(r)$ modifies the gauge field and by extension the QCD vacuum of the model \cite{22,23}.
 We will establish a relationship between the tachyon potential and the color dielectric function in a suitable manner.
 It is known that the Abelian part of the non-Abelian QCD string tension is 92\%, this represents the linear part of the net potential.
-Thus, we can make an approximation of the non-Abelien field using an Abelian approache \cite{24,25}.
-Also, it is established that if Abelian projection is followed as suggested by 'tHooft, non-Abelian QCD is reduced to an Abelian theory with charges and monopoles occurring, when such monopoles condense, confinement results.
+Thus, we can make an approximation of the {non-Abelian} field using an Abelian approach \cite{24,25} --- for recent development on this, see \cite{abelian-1}.
+Also, it is established that if Abelian projection is followed as suggested by 't Hooft, non-Abelian QCD is reduced to an Abelian theory with charges and monopoles occurring, when such monopoles condense, confinement results.
 The idea of monopole condensation is a very useful one.
 It has been numerically shown that monopole condensation actually occurs in the confinement phase of QCD \cite{abelian confinement}.
-Again, the color dielectric fuction coupled to the gauge feild $F^{\mu\nu}F_{\mu\nu}$, contains only low momentum components.
+Again, the color dielectric function coupled to the gauge field $F^{\mu\nu}F_{\mu\nu}$, contains only low momentum components.
 Therefore, the use of Abelian approximation is justified in phenomenological QCD theory.
 In sum, these properties enable us to apply phenomenological field theory for QCD in this investigation to establish confinement of quarks and gluons in the infrared regime \cite{4,27,28,29}.

 The color dielectric function $G$ is responsible for the long distance dynamics that bring about confinement in the IR regime of the model.
 It also facilitates the strong interactions between quarks and gluons.
 The scalar field $\phi(r)$ is responsible for the dynamics of the self-interacting gluon fields and the color dielectric function.
 We will use a Lagrangian density that describes the dynamics of the gauge, the scalar field associated with the tachyon and gluon dynamics and fermion fields coupled with mass at zero temperature \cite{29}.
 The motivation for using this approach are: Firstly, we are able to compute both the scalar and vector potentials by considering a heavy anti-quark source surrounded by a relatively light and slowly moving quarks.
 This enables us compute the effect of short range spin dependent {\it `Thomas precession'} (vector potential) and the effect of long range spin independent {\it `Thomas precession'} (scalar potential).
 Secondly, we are able to apply phenomenological effective field theory to identify the color dielectric function with the tachyon potential in a simple form.
 Also, this approach makes it easy to observe how the QCD vacuum is modified by the dielectric function resulting in gluon condensation.
 Finally, vector and scalar glueball masses are easily calculated from the tachyon potential and the Lagrangian respectively.